RUPOJS/portsearch/README.md

 # TODO

-* Rewrite the autocomplete using Trie data structure for faster lookup and auto-completeion.
+* Rewrite the autocomplete using Trie data structure for faster lookup and auto-completion.
 * Use my own datepicker library `goDatePicker` for DatePicker functionality, due to short time, couldn't use it. https://github.com/RUPOJS/goDatepicker
 * Test-coverage